cerner/spinnaker/experimental/dcos/GettingStarted.md

 * This has been tested against DC/OS Enterprise version 1.9, but not the open source version.
 * Server Groups
   * Create, resize, clone, and destroy supported
   * Disable operation - this is equivalent to a "Suspend" in DC/OS.
 However, in most other Spinnaker cloud providers, this takes a service out of load balancing instead of suspending tasks.
-This will probably change with load balancer changes coming to DC/OS enterprise.
 * Load Balancers
-  * For now, load balancers are implemented using marathon-lb instances - this will likely change with load balancer changes coming to DC/OS enterprise.
+  * For now, load balancers are implemented using marathon-lb instances.
+Functionality is mostly limited to managing the marathon-lb instance since it automatically routes to instances rather than requiring direct interaction.
   * Create, edit, delete supported
 * Security groups
   * No support